MonaKouhi/Website-Banner-Front-End/README.md

 # Website-Banner-Front-End
 Front-end design of the municipality website banner

-This is the code of a responsive website banner.
+This code is a responsive website banner code.
 In this code, I have used HTML5, CSS3, and Bootstrap.